tasmiyamujawar/Amazon-clone/README.md

 # Amazon-clone
-Technologies- JavaScript, HTML, CSS
+Technologies- JavaScript, HTML, CSS.
-Created a front-end clone of the Amazon e-commerce website, optimized for large screens
+Created a front-end clone of the Amazon e-commerce website, optimized for large screens.